Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Rays have a record of 4-3.
+- In eight games as the favorite over the last 10 matchups, the Rays have a record of 5-3.

-- In their last 10 games with a total, the Rays and their opponents have failed to hit the over three times.
+- When it comes to hitting the over, the Rays and their opponents are 7-3-0 in their last 10 games with a total.

-- In their last two games with a spread, the Rays failed to cover each time.
+- The Rays have not covered in any of their last two games with a spread.

 Rays Betting Records & Stats

-- Based on this game's moneyline, the Rays have an implied win probability of 57.4%.
+- Based on this matchup's moneyline, the Rays' implied win probability is 54.5%.

-- Tampa Bay has had an over/under set by bookmakers 84 times, and have combined with opponents to go over the total in 47 of those games (47-33-4).
+- In the 85 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 48 times (48-33-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!